as-ideas/MMLU/README.md

 # MMLU Repository

-This repository contains code for the **MMLU** (Machine Learning Model Utilization) project, which focuses on evaluating of LLMs.
+This repository contains code for running the **MMLU** (Massive Multitask Language Understanding) evaluation of large language models.
+It is recoded from scratch following the logic of the [original repo](https://github.com/hendrycks/test) with following imrovements:

+- **Accellerated inference** with multiprocessing
+- **Enhanced stability** using timeouts and retries for API calls
+- **Modularity**: you can easily evaluate your custom LLM (see [Evaluate your custom model](#evaluate-custom))

 ## Setup
 1. Download the dataset [here](https://people.eecs.berkeley.edu/~hendrycks/data.tar)